bishtj/in-shape/ReadMe.md

 * All shapes have unique names
 * No stored shape overlaps any other stored shapes

-## Constraints

-Store the data into any type of database, but it should not require an actual database server instance running in the target machine.

-## Design approach

-A restful web service using spring-boot.

-Dasebase needs to be integral part of application, so opted to use in-memory database H2 database used and configured to run inside main application.

-## Design Options

-Every create shape api requires validation against area overlap against all persisted shapes.
-Some of design options taken into consideration are listed below.

-### Option1.
-Fetch All
-Fetch all shapes from database on every create shape api.

-#### Downside
-It is not efficient when the datasize grows and will have poor scalability

-#### Upside
-It is quick to implement and work well with smaller dataset when scaling is not a requirement

-### Option2.
-Local in-memory cache
-Add an in memory cache e.g java based Threadsafe collections (e.g ConcurrentHashMap) to store the Geometry descriptor to avoid fetch all

-#### Downside
-Forces restriction to have a single application running, as each application will have its own cache

-#### Upside
-Efficient in terms of database operation calls

-### Option3.
-Distributed cache (No-Sql database)
-Add a distributed No-Sql database Mongo, cassandra, dynamo db etc

-#### Downside
-Another application to manage, cost needs to be evaluated

-#### Upside
-Fully scalable application

-## Engineering Tradeoff

-In the interest of time, as this is a demo app and api rate volume is fairly low typically up to 10 api/sec, the current implementation will

-be most basic using database to fetch all shapes to validate overlapping.
-Further improvement can be made as listed in

-Technical debt/ backlog section.

 ## Steps to Build

 Please follow steps to build.